DSoyomokun/CSC4821/docs/firewall-endless-runner-gdd.md

 ### Core Concept

 **Firewall** is a 2D endless runner where players control a nerdy hacker sprinting through an infinite digital corridor, dodging laser security systems and collecting valuable data diamonds.
 The unique twist: each diamond collected triggers a real coding challenge that must be solved to secure the score.
 Fail to dodge a laser, and you'll face a quick-time event to disarm the alarm—or lose everything.
-It's Temple Run meets LeetCode in a high-stakes cybersecurity heist.
+It's Jetpack Joyride meets LeetCode in a high-stakes physical + cybersecurity heist.

 ### Target Audience